marcelloSantoroDev/summer-challenge/Custom_Hooks.md

-### A primeira lição do dia é: as duas regras de ouro dos Hooks Customizados.
+### A primeira lição do dia é: as duas regras de ouro dos Custom Hooks.

 *Anota aí!* :pencil2: